voucherly/voucherly-docs/docs/api/general/best-practices/s2s.md

 You must set a webhook endpoint, which is a URL that:
 - Doesn't include port numbers.
-- Is publicly accessible, or has MultiSafepay on your allow list.
+- Is publicly accessible, or has Voucherly on your allow list.
 - Uses HTTPS - We don't accept HTTP for security reasons.

 ## Development Guide